AlexStocks/apns2/README.md

 - Fast, modular & easy to use
 - Tested and working in APNs production environment

+## AlexStocks branch Features

+- Add/Get client by cert file
+- Reconnect to APNs server when http2 connection or request timeout

 ## Install

 - Make sure you have [Go](https://golang.org/doc/install) installed and have set your [GOPATH](https://golang.org/doc/code.html#GOPATH).